Growing Tulips from Bulbs: Tulip Care and Maintenance 101

 My biggest challenge when growing tulips is the potential for pests.
 Squirrels and other rodents may dig up your tulip bulbs.
 The moles move my bulbs from under the ground so they’re no longer in a straight row in the cut flower garden.

-And then there are the pesky deer, who are always hungry for tulips and love to eat them.
-Cover the planted area with chicken wire or use a deer repellent in dry weather.
+And then there are the deer, who are always hungry for tulips and love to eat them.
+In dry weather, cover the planted area with chicken wire or use a deer repellent.

 Let’s Plan Your Dream Garden With Our